luxonis/capture-viewer/README.md

 # Capture Viewer

-`capture-viewer` is a Luxonis internal Python tool designed to view and analyze data captured by OAK cameras.
+`capture-viewer` is a Luxonis Python tool designed to view and analyze data captured by OAK cameras.
 It provides functionalities to capture, display, and inspect stereo depth captures along with other types of camera data.
 It also allows the use of a REPLAY to regenerate data with different settings.